-Over 30 years later, McPhillips Shinbaum, LLP continues to help the people of Alabama fight against unfair employment practices.
+Forty years later, McPhillips Shinbaum, LLP continues to help the people of Alabama fight against unfair employment practices.
 Our attorneys firmly believe that all people are created equal, and they fight to ensure that workers are given the opportunity to enjoy their jobs without fear of discrimination, harassment or termination based on who they are or what they look like.

 Our Alabama employment law attorneys represent clients in employment law cases before state and federal courts.
 These claims include:

 Our attorneys are intimately familiar with the federal laws that govern your case, including Title VII of the Civil Rights Act of 1964, Title IX, the Americans with Disabilities Act (ADA), the Equal Pay Act, the Fair Labor Standards Act (FLSA), the Age Discrimination in Employment Act (ADEA), the Family and Medical Leave Act (FMLA) and Section 1981 of the U.S. Code.

 With more than 30 years of experience handling these cases, our firm has the knowledge and ability to help you receive the fair treatment you deserve.